By: Tony Singarayar

 These “Fingerprints” do more than reveal a failing business model – they make it embarrassing for managers not to confront it.
 They make it inescapable.
 They are prescriptions to avoid being blindsided.

-Introduction: too many managers have poor visibility of their business model, and have a low business model IQ – a deadly combination
+Too many managers have poor visibility of their business model

 A speaker sometimes feels rising panic because of a growing confusion in themselves and their audience as they try to explain a difficult topic.
 The speaker knows it isn’t going well – the audience just isn’t getting it.
 Key points that made sense in the speaker’s own thinking are not sounding clear as they are spoken.
 The harder the speaker tries, the worse it gets.
 The best strategy at this point is to shut up.
 As Abraham Lincoln said, “Better to remain silent and be thought a fool than to speak out and remove all doubt”.
 I wish many senior managers followed this advice.